askpatrickw/pi-timolo/Readme.md

 The Rclone functionality is not installed by default like it was in the original repo.
 I will likely work on this at some point as it wil be useful in my setup.

+I removed the GUI configuration editor.
+I did also remove mention of it from the [Original README](docs/Original_README.md) in this repo so as to not confuse people.

 ## Repo Layout

 | File or Folder | Description |